 As a nutritional therapist, I find that many people have histamine issues, such as itchy skin and allergies, and feel better when they eat low-histamine foods.
 Following a low histamine diet is helpful for anyone with symptoms of histamine intolerance, but for a long-term resolution, I recommend investigating the underlying cause of histamine intolerance.

 Low histamine fruit smoothies are such a delicious snack or breakfast.
-Anyone looking for low histamine smoothie recipes with love this mango smoothie that is suitable for a vegan diet.
-It is a good idea to enjoy the smoothie in the morning on an empty stomach as it contains low histamine ingredients that are unlikely to cause your histamine symptoms to flare.
+Anyone looking for low histamine smoothie recipes with love this mango smoothie suitable for a vegan diet.
+Enjoying the smoothie in the morning on an empty stomach is a good idea as it contains low histamine ingredients that are unlikely to cause your histamine symptoms to flare.

-Many people with histamine issues have way too much histamine coming from various sources such as the diet, gut bacteria, the immune system and stress.
+Many people with histamine issues have too much histamine coming from various sources, such as the diet, gut bacteria, the immune system, and stress.
 Avoiding high histamine ingredients helps to prevent your histamine bucket from overflowing and thus causing histamine symptoms.

 Also, pay attention to which histamine foods are your triggers.
 As you improve your gut health, support your various histamine metabolism pathways, and reduce stress, you may be able to include lower histamine foods in your diet again.

-But in the meantime, enjoy this cooling, low histamine mango carrot smoothie with ginger.
+But in the meantime, blend this cooling, low histamine mango carrot smoothie with ginger in a high-speed blender and enjoy!

 Additional tips for making the best low histamine smoothie

 I kept this antihistamine smoothie simple and supplement-free, but smoothies are the perfect opportunity to add in supplements or superfoods.
-I don’t know about you, but I find it so much easier to add supplements into my smoothies rather than swallowing a pill.
+I don’t know about you, but I find adding supplements to my smoothies so much easier than swallowing a pill.

 Probiota HistaminX is the best probiotic for histamine intolerance and can easily be added to this low histamine mango smoothie.
 Open up a capsule and mix it in.
 This probiotic is a low histamine probiotic that contains probiotics to help break down histamine in the gut and rebalance the microbiome.